messerc/trial-error/source/_posts/test2.md

 ---
-title: React SPA from scratch (2 / 6)
+title: React SPA from scratch (2 of 6)
 date: 2017-01-20 18:31:51
 tags:
 ---

-### Part 2: Starting...with stuff that isn't React
+### Part 2: Starting...with stuff that isn't javascript

-#### It all starts with one file - package.json

 _note: If you're already comfortable with npm, webpack, and project structuring, you're good to skip to the bottom 'summary' section and run that code_

-If you're like me, you value doing examples on codepen and jsfiddle only to a certain degree.
-I was always thinking "this is cool...but I still don't really get how this all comes together start to finish for a real page".

-So let's start from a blank directory.
+Let's start from a blank directory.
 Open up your terminal and input the following:

 __note: If you don't have nodeJS, that's the very first thing [we'll be getting](https://nodejs.org/en/).
 All we're getting nodeJS for is for its ["npm"](https://docs.npmjs.com/getting-started/what-is-npm)  - node package manager.__